-Research on homework indicates that it should be approached not as an afterthought to the school day, but as a focused strategy for increasing understanding.
+Research on homework also indicates that it should be approached not as an afterthought to the school day, but as a focused strategy for increasing understanding.
 Knowing which type of homework is needed helps teachers design appropriate homework assignments.
 Research also shows that the student should have a basic understanding of the concept being practiced prior to having it assigned independently.
 This prevents the student from practicing the incorrect process and creating misconceptions.

-- Is common across campus grade level and content - Is not graded - · Does not have disciplinary actions enforced for incomplete - Is given on a Monday and due on a Friday - Involves reading a minimum of 20 minutes every night in K-4 - Will consist of previously mastered skills - Will be coordinated across the contents to stay within a reasonable amount of time spent on homework per night
+- Is common across grade level and across content - Is not graded - Does not have disciplinary actions enforced for incomplete - Is given on a Monday and due on a Friday - Is 75 minutes of reading per week - Will consist of previously taught skills that students should be able to complete independently to supplement student learning. - Should not take more than 1 hour per night cumulatively (15-20 minutes per subject) - Will be consistent within grade level content teams.